-STOP 12: As the trail descends Pine Hill (image on right, view back up the trail to east), it again, like at Stop 4, crosses the contact of the Lynn Volcanic Complex (Zpt) and the Medford Dike (T_Rm).
-The line on the image (right) shows the position of the contact, and the letters label outcrops of the Medford Dike and Lynn Volcanic Complex.
-Note that the volcanic rocks form an upland because of their hardness and resistance to weathering, while the gabbro forms a valley.
+STOP 12: As the trail descends Pine Hill (image on right, view back up the trail to the east), it again, like at Stop 4, crosses the contact of the crystal tuff in the Wakefield Fm. of the Lynn Volcanic Complex (Zlvx) and the Medford Dike (T_Rm).
+The line on the image (right) shows the position of the contact, and the letters label outcrops of the Medford Dike and crystal tuff.
+Note that the tuff forms an upland because of its hardness and resistance to weathering, while the more easily weathered gabbro forms a valley.
 To the southwest (looking downhill), you can also see the road in the valley below leading up to Wrights Tower.

-Head downhill into the lowland.
+Continue downhill into the lowland.

 STOP 13: In the lowland just before Quarry Road is a view north or to the right (image to right taken in fall) into an abandoned quarry in the Medford Dike (T_Rm).
-The quarry wall here shows beautiful corestones and weathered seams with grus.
+The quarry wall here has good examples of corestones and weathered seams with grus.
 This quarry can be observed along Quarry Road, but if you choose to enter it, make sure you have poison ivy protection.